wcoder/highlightjs-line-numbers.js/README.md

 - [highlightjs-lang.js](https://github.com/wcoder/highlightjs-lang.js) — plugin to display language name with formatting;

+## Development: Building, and Basic Test of Code

+Build the project.

+    ./node_modules/.bin/gulp build

+Run http-server to test that the code is working:

+    ./node_modules/.bin/http-server -c-1 test

+That will start the server on localhost on port 8080, which you can navigate to.
+The index page invokes highlighting and this library, so you should see a C# snippet and line numbers.

 ---
 &copy; 2023 Yauheni Pakala and [Community](https://github.com/wcoder/highlightjs-line-numbers.js/graphs/contributors) | MIT License